 - Minimize your production of low-quality content and increase your conversion rates.

 - Content Delivery and Mixing Quality metrics like time on site and bounce rate are better measures of how well your content gets consumed than just looking at the number of views.

 - Composition and structure, the way your content looks and works, is also a factor.
 Consider ways to optimize your structure.

-- Consider what ideas you can try that hasn’t been done before.
+- Consider what ideas you can try that haven’t been done before.

-- Use modern content writing tools to create standard content with minimum efforts.
+- Use modern content writing tools to create standard content with minimum effort.